Xeverous/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_dynamic_memory/01_theory.md

 ## problems with C dynamic allocation functions

-- `malloc()` returns `void*` - **no type safety**.
+- `malloc()` returns `void*` - allocation has no type safety
-- It's easy to miscalculate required memory (it's in bytes) - most common mistake is forgetting to multiply by the size of the type.
+- It's easy to miscalculate required memory (it's in bytes) - most common mistake is forgetting to multiply by the size of the type - too small allocations will cause crashes for arrays
+- Memory must be freed exactly once
-- It's very easy to allocate and then forget to free which results is memory leaks.
+  - Forgetting to free results in memory leaks.
+You can easily lose freeing ability by losing the pointer.
-- If the pointer given by `malloc()` is lost (by overwriting it or going out of scope), it can no longer be passed to `free()` and therefore the program has a memory leak.
-- Freed memory can no longer be accessed - calling `free()` twice with the same pointer is undefined behaviour.
+  - Calling `free()` twice with the same pointer is undefined behaviour.
-- Freed memory can no longer be accessed - pointers passed to `free()` become dangling pointers.
+- Any pointer to freed memory is dangling.

-Generally, from C++ point of view dynamic memory allocation in C is very bug-prone and has no type safety.
+Generally, from C++ point of view dynamic memory allocation in C is very bug-prone:

 ## C++ dynamic memory allocation abstractions

 C++ offers much more advanced abstractions to avoid these problems.
 Dynamic memory is a quite large topic and as the tutorial goes further more abstractions will be presented.

-As you progress the tutorial, more higher-level abstractions will be presented.

 Abstractions (lowest ones first):

 - `malloc()`, `free()` and related functions (current lesson)
 - new/delete (next lesson)
-- allocators
+- standard library allocators
-- containers, *smart pointers*
+- standard library containers and *smart pointers*